omkardusane/tdfy/index.md

     - Fantastic Creative minds who can support these startups as a teams!

   Note: Computer Engineering tends to be a valuable profession & Tech Products tend to be valuable businesses;
-  From long time ago I had wished to speak to th eyouth beyond my reach and understand their **challenges** & try to help them.
+  From long time ago I had wished to speak to the youth beyond my reach and understand their **challenges** & try to help them.

 # Tech Discussions for Youth